On This Day in History: May 28

 - In San Francisco, John Muir organizes the Sierra Club.

-- U.S. President Andrew Jackson signs the Indian Removal Act which relocates Native Americans.
+- U.S. President Andrew Jackson signs the Indian Removal Act which denies Native Americans their land rights and forcibly relocates them.

 - In Guadeloupe, 400 rebellious slaves, led by Louis Delgrès, blow themselves up rather than submit to Napoleon's troops.